 - ii.
 Property owners must apply on a prescribed application form for a rebate as determined by the municipality.
-Applications must be accompanied by- - a certified copy of the identity document or any other proof of the owners age which is acceptable to the municipality; - b. sufficient proof of income of the owner and his/her spouse; - c. an affidavit from the owner; - d. if the owner is a disabled person proof of a disability pension payable by the state must be supplied; and - e. if the owner has retired at an earlier stage for medical reasons proof thereof must be submitted. - iii.
+Applications must be accompanied by - a. a certified copy of the identity document or any other proof of the owners age which is acceptable to the municipality; - b. sufficient proof of income of the owner and his/her spouse; - c. an affidavit from the owner; - d. if the owner is a disabled person proof of a disability pension payable by the state must be supplied; and - e. if the owner has retired at an earlier stage for medical reasons proof thereof must be submitted. - iii.
 All applications must be addressed in writing to the municipality by 31 August for the financial year in respect of which the rate is levied.
 If the rebate applied for is granted the rebate will apply for the full financial year.
-For the 2013/2014 financial year the total monthly income and corresponding rebate is increased by CPIX of 5.6% and is determined as follows:- a.
-R0 to R2 006 per month - 100%.

-b.
-R2 007 to R3 170 per month - 40%.

-c.
-R3 171 to R5 280 per month - 15%.
+For the 2014/2015 financial year the total monthly income and corresponding rebate is increased by CPIX of 5.6% and is determined as follows:- a.
+R0 to R2 700 per month - As per Indigent Policy b.
+R2 701 to R3 505 per month - 40%.c.
+R3 506 to R5 580 per month - 15%.